 Three ways gender issues matter to investors

-In recognition of International Women’s Day, we look at the ways gender diversity and female empowerment are live issues in investing.
+Ahead of International Women’s Day tomorrow, we look at the ways gender diversity and female empowerment are live issues in investing.

-A fresh call to action for accelerating women’s equality is being marked with the celebration of International Women’s Day 2022.
+A fresh call to action for accelerating women’s equality will be marked tomorrow with the celebration of International Women’s Day 2022.
 Each year on March 8, for more than a century, groups from around the world have championed the social, economic, cultural and political achievements of women.